w3c/automotive-viss2/server/Go/server-1.0/README.md

 		- The service manager does not update values for set.<br>
 		- The service manager returns dummy values every five secs for subscription.<br>

-Implementation language: Go for server, JS for app-clients.
+Implementation language: Go for server, JS for app-clients (clients also found in clients/clients-1.0 directory).

 ## Build instructions: